From Zurich to Rhine Falls: 3 Best Ways to Get There

 The short drive to the falls is very scenic, passing by historical charming villages with timber houses and green rolling valleys and hills.
 Your guide will answer your questions about the area, plus share details on the sights right out your window.

 After you've snapped enough pictures, you'll walk a few minutes to reach Rhine Falls, Europe's most powerful waterfall.
 Here, you'll have one free hour to explore on your own.
+There's a restaurant at the castle, and you can also tour the Historama rooms, where you'll see historical films and photos and learn about some of the falls' famous visitors.

 In summer, you have the option to take a boat ride (not included in the price) to experience the falls up close.
 Some of the boats get you close to the falls, some travel down the Rhine, and some will take you across the water to Schlössli Wörth, a tiny castle on a tiny island in the center of the river.